visionbike/visionbike-Hugo/content/posts/setting-up-nvidia-cuda-on-windows-11/index.md

 It is important to verify that the **NVIDIA CUDA Toolkit** can find and communicate correctly with CUDA-compatible hardware.
 To do this, you need to compile and run some sample programs.

 CUDA samples are located in [**https://github.com/nvidia/cuda-samples**](https://github.com/nvidia/cuda-samples).
-To use the samples, clone the project, build the samples in `cyda-samples` directory using **MVSC 2022 compiler** and run them following the instruction on the Github page.
+To use the samples, clone the project, build the samples in `cuda-samples` directory using **MVSC 2022 compiler** and run them following the instruction on the Github page.

 To verify a correct configuration of the hardware and software, it is highly recommended that you build and run the `deviceQuery` sample program.